2019-2020 Undergraduate & Graduate Catalog

 Participating graduate students spend a week in Washington, D.C., where they hear from Washington insiders, visit government and public policy institutions, and engage in real-world case studies on the interaction of business, politics, and public policy.
 Participants earn three credit hours and a certificate of completion from the Washington Campus Program.
 For additional information, graduate students can contact the assistant dean for Seidman Student Services.

-To assist students in preparing for career placement, the Seidman College of Business collaborates with Career Services to offer mock interview opportunities for Seidman College juniors and seniors who meet the college's minimum grade point average requirements.
+To assist students in preparing for career placement, the Seidman College of Business collaborates with the Career Center to offer mock interview opportunities for Seidman College juniors and seniors who meet the college's minimum grade point average requirements.
 The primary purpose of mock interviews is to give students a chance to practice their interviewing skills and build self-confidence.
 Students are matched with companies so that they interview with and receive feedback from business professionals in their major areas of study.

 Awards and Scholarships